wdoppenberg/glowrs/README.md

 # Library Usage

-The `glowrs` library provides an easy and familiar interface to use pre-trained models for embeddings and sentence similarity.
+`glowrs` provides an easy and familiar interface to use pre-trained models for embeddings and sentence similarity.

 ## Example